btc-vision/transaction/README.md

 ## Introduction

-A complete, compact and simple library for the Bitcoin ecosystem, written in TypeScript.
-This library is designed to be easy to use and understand, while providing a comprehensive set of functions for creating, reading and manipulating Bitcoin transactions.
-This library is designed to be able to manipulate anything related to BSI (Bitcoin Smart Inscription), smart contracts, and other Bitcoin-related technologies.
+The OPNet Transaction Builder library allows you to create and sign transactions for the OPNet network.
+Written in TypeScript, this library provides a comprehensive set of functions to facilitate the creation, reading, and manipulation of OPNet transactions, smart contracts, and other OPNet-related technologies.

 ## Getting Started